 You only know how you should craft and package your content, when you know who and at what level you’re targeting.

 Understand what you want your content to do for you

 The next thing that you need to decide on is what you want your content to do for you.

 Note: Before we go into detail on this, there is something important that we need to talk about first, in terms of the type of content that does well on LinkedIn.

-Posts that are about mindset/life/personal development tend to achieve a lot more, in terms of shares on the platform.
+Posts that are about mindset/life/personal development tend to achieve a lot more, in terms of social media marketing shares on the platform.

-On the other hand, tactical content that’s related to strategy and trends, tends to achieve fewer shares.
+On the other hand, tactical content that’s related to strategy and trends, tends to achieve fewer social media marketing shares.

 What’s worth mentioning here, however, is that the latter content type is more likely to generate leads for you.
-Even though it achieves less shares, such content can demonstrate skill and ability far better than the initial forms of content.
+Even though it achieves less social media marketing shares, such content can demonstrate skill and ability far better than the initial forms of content.

 I’ll cover this in more detail now.